CTSRD-CHERI/cheribuild/README.md

   --freebsd-builder-copy-only
                         Only scp the SDK from theFreeBSD build server and don't build the SDK first.

-Options for target 'run-freebsd-mips':
-  --run-freebsd-mips/monitor-over-telnet PORT
-                        Use telnet to localhost $PORT` to connect to QEMU monitor instead of CTRL+A,C --run-freebsd-mips/ssh-forwarding-port PORT
-                        The port on localhost to forward to the QEMU ssh port.
-You can then use `ssh root@localhost -p
-                        $PORT` connect to the VM (default: '12376')

-Options for target 'disk-image-freebsd-mips':
-  --disk-image-freebsd-mips/extra-files DIR
-                        A directory with additional files that will be added to the image (default: '$SOURCE_ROOT/extra- files') --disk-image-freebsd-mips/path IMGPATH
-                        The output path for the QEMU disk image (default: '$OUTPUT_ROOT/freebsd-mips.qcow2')

-Options for target 'run':
-  --run/monitor-over-telnet PORT, --qemu-monitor-telnet PORT
-                        Use telnet to localhost $PORT` to connect to QEMU monitor instead of CTRL+A,C --run/ssh-forwarding-port PORT, --ssh-forwarding-port PORT
-                        The port on localhost to forward to the QEMU ssh port.
-You can then use `ssh root@localhost -p
-                        $PORT` connect to the VM (default: '12374')

 Options for target 'disk-image':
   --disk-image/extra-files DIR, --extra-files DIR
                         A directory with additional files that will be added to the image (default: '$SOURCE_ROOT/extra-